appbaseio/reactive-manual/README.md

 # Reactive Manual

+### Note: ReactiveSearch Docs have moved to http://github.com/appbaseio/Docs.
+Any new PRs should be made over there.

 Data-driven components for building Maps and Search UIs

 Reactive Manual contains the docs for all the Reactive components from [appbase.io](https://appbase.io) including **ReactiveSearch** and **ReactiveMaps**.